sweetvanloan/sweetvanloan/README.md

 ### Hi, my name is Sweet 👋
 I am a passionate software developer, excited to share my skills to create accessible, useful, and dynammic code.
+With a background in creative and performance arts, as well as SEL Education, I am driven to build teams and mentor.

 - 🔭 I’m currently working on ...
   1. Revamping my coding education project into Django
   2. Portfolio
-  3. Networking Projects.
+  3. Networking Projects
+  4. Coding Teaching Platform

 - 🌱 I’m currently learning ...
 1. Python/Django
+2. Gatsby

 - 👯 I’m looking to collaborate on ...
 1. Game Devs